 The comprehensive examination process is not a formality.
-It is mandatory that a satisfactory rating be attained in order for the student to graduate.
+It is mandatory that a satisfactory rating be attained for the student to graduate.

-Any and all portions in which the student is found to be deficient must be corrected by a method to be prescribed by the examining committee.
-No student may graduate without meeting all requirements of the sophomore and senior comprehensive exams.
+All portions in which the student is found to be deficient must be corrected by a method prescribed by the examining committee.
+No student may graduate without meeting all requirements of the senior comprehensive exams.